KeChen97/KeChen97.github.io/README.md

 # How to install/use
 Homepage of the website can be accessed by index.html.
 1. The "About" brings user to "About Me" section, which includes my information.

-  (a.
-The "Home" button in the left top corner will bring user back to homepage.
+  - The "Home" button in the left top corner will bring user back to homepage.
-  b.
-The "About" brings user to "AboutMe" section.
+  - The "About" brings user to "AboutMe" section.
-  c.
-The "Experience" brings user to "Experience & Education" section.
+  - The "Experience" brings user to "Experience & Education" section.
-  d.
-The "Project" brings user to "Project" section.)
+  - The "Project" brings user to "Project" section.)

 2. The "Resume" brings user to my resume.
 3. The "Email" brings user to contact me by sending a email.